-Nate Jones (Lab PI)
+Nate Jones (Lead Instigator)

 Nate is an interdisciplinary water scientist focused on improving the physical, chemical, and biological integrity of our water resources.
 His work spans gradients in hydrologic connectivity (e.g., upland wetlands, intermittent streams, and large-rivers), spatial scales (e.g., individual soil aggregates to watersheds), and disciplinary boundaries (e.g., engineering, environmental science, and the social sciences).

 Ashleigh is a postdoctoral scientist using hydrologic modeling and storm sampling to understand connectivity in flooded wetlands and steams.
 She received her Ph.D. in Geosciences from Temple University where she focused on the spatial variability of runoff pathways in urban catchments.
 She is especially excited the integration of field work with distributed surface-subsurface models.

 Adam is a postdoctoral researcher studying salt marshes in Mobile Bay.
 Adam has a broad background in aquatic ecology and is especially interested in the role of animals in ecosystem function, resource subsidies, and food webs.
 He received his PhD from the University of Florida where he studied the effects of migrating manatees on spring-fed ecosystems during their annual winter migrations from the ocean to freshwater springs.

 Delaney Peterson (PhD Candidate)